 Dr. Gomberg-Muñoz believes that students learn best by doing, and she encourages interested students to contact her about opportunities for gaining practical experience in ethnographic fieldwork.
-Students could use these opportunities to complete credits in Independent Study or Fieldwork, Mulcahy Scholarships, or Senior Honors Theses.
+Students have used these opportunities to conduct research funded by LUROP Fellowships, Provost Awards, and Johnson Scholarships, and to complete credits in Independent Study or Fieldwork.

 2022 Bolles, A. Lynn, Ruth Gomberg-Muñoz, Bernie Perley, and Keri Vacanti-Brondo, eds.
 Anthropological Theory for the 21st Century: A Critical Reader.
 Toronto: Toronto University Press.